 As we get older - more specifically, after the age of 30 - the collagen we used to have bucket loads of starts to wane.
 The result?
 Our once plump and supple skin becomes lax and lacklustre.
-But before you plummet into a pit of despair, there are aesthetic treatments out there that can help us slow these signs of ageing - and one such treatment is microneedling.
+But before you plummet into a pit of despair, there are aesthetic treatments out there that can help us slow these signs of ageing.
+And one such treatment is microneedling - a treatment that Victoria Beckham herself has revealed she gets regularly.
 So, what is microneedling, and how exactly does it give us such wonderfully rejuvenated skin, with reduced lines and wrinkles?

 What is microneedling?